fonarevvichka/OSS-Score/README.md

 #### Enviroment Variables
 DO NOT skip this section, if you do not set these up properly nothing will work.

-You will need a single GitHub personal access token or PATs.
+You will need a single GitHub personal access token or PAT.
 [Instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 * The only permissions this PAT needs is `public_repo`.
 But if you want to be able to score your private repos then give them that additional permission.
 * This PAT needs to be stored in your enviroment under `GIT_PAT`